vinsonchuong/jasmine-es6/README.md

 });
 ```

+Note that with this override installed, test cases will no longer be able to
+access the `done` argument.

 ### Helpers
 Functions and classes that enable more expressive and concise test cases.
 Either `require` helpers individually (as shown below) or all at once: